galion-studio/galion-initiative-web/CLOUDFLARE_DEPLOYMENT.md

 ### Troubleshooting

-**Build succeeds but deployment fails with "Missing entry-point to Worker script"**:
+**Build succeeds but deployment fails with authentication error**:
-- **Issue**: The deploy command is using `wrangler deploy` instead of `wrangler pages deploy`
+- **Issue**: Using `wrangler pages deploy` in Git-integrated Cloudflare Pages causes authentication errors
+- **Root cause**: Cloudflare Pages with Git integration handles deployment automatically - no deploy command needed
 - **Solution**: Go to your Cloudflare Pages project → **Settings** → **Builds & deployments**
-- Update the "Deploy command" to: `npx wrangler pages deploy .next --project-name=galion-initiative-web`
+- **Remove or clear the "Deploy command" field** - leave it completely empty
-- Replace `galion-initiative-web` with your actual project name
+- If the field is required and won't accept empty, try: `echo "Deployment handled by Cloudflare Pages"`
 - Save the settings and trigger a new deployment
-- **Note**: If the deploy command field is optional, you can also try leaving it empty
+- **Important**: Git-integrated Pages deployments don't need a deploy command - Cloudflare handles it automatically after the build

 **Build fails with "Module not found"**:
 - Ensure all dependencies are in `package.json`